Jakob-Strobl/exclaim-grammar/readme.md

 This repo contains a somewhat formal specification of exclaim's language/grammar, quirks, and compiler.

 The language spec evolves alongside the compiler, [exclaim](https://github.com/Jakob-Strobl/exclaim).
-At times, exclaim's spec may be ahead or behind the compiler.
+At times, this spec may be ahead or behind the compiler.

 ## Version: Pre-release 2